Skip to content

 --help⚓︎

-Shows list of possible commands and global options.
-When used with a specific subcommand, shows help for that subcommand.
+Show the list of possible commands and global options.
+When used with a specific subcommand, show help for that subcommand.

 Workspace Initialization Commands⚓︎